lazydoozer/prewave/README.md

 Query prewave apis and extract specific term information from text.
 This application can be run against the real APIs or against test data.

 **Configuration**
-This application can be run against the real APIs or against test data.
+This application can be run against the real APIs or against test data contained in the _test_data_ folder.
+To run against available
+APIs change the applciation.yaml _prewave.mode_ from test to production

 **Getting Started**
 *Go enviornment*